sushil2601/javaScript_practise/NODEJS.md

             .Stored in the sessionStorage or localStorage of the browser.

 Q. Child process
+Ans :-
+    In Node.js, the child-process modules allows you to create and control system-level processes.

+    such as running shell commands, executing other node scripts.

+    This is useful for :-
+        .
+Running external tools(eg:- Git,Python,FFmpeg).
+        .
+Performing CPU intensive tasks outside the main thread.
+        .
+Creating worker processes.
+        .
+Auotmating Devops or system Scripts.

+    const {exec,spawn,fork,execFile} = require('child-process')

 Q. Buffer and Stream

 Q. Promises

 Q. Event loop

+Q. What is cookie-parser in Node.js (Express)?
+Ans :-
+    cookie-parser is a middleware in Express used to parse cookies from the HTTP request header and make them easily accessible in your route handlers.

+    Cookies are automatically parsed and stored in req.cookies.

+Q. Monolith vs Micro services
+Ans :-

+Q. Redis
+Ans :-